 The importance of time

-A light dinner doesn’t mean that you need to eat lettuce with a tomato.
-Although you want to lose weight, if you want to do so in a balanced fashion your dinner needs to contain carbohydrates (vegetables, fruit or grains) and protein.
+Light dinners don’t mean lettuce with tomato.
+On the contrary, your dinner needs to contain carbohydrates (vegetables, fruit or grains) and protein.
 That’s why these recipes contain the exact amount that you need.

 Vegetable creams are very digestive, satiating and easy to prepare, as well as nourishing.
-You can vary the vegetables that you use according to the season, and you can find different combinations to make them more original:
+You can vary the vegetables that you use according to the season.
+You can find different combinations to make original light dinners:

 - Pumpkin and cinnamon